LidkeLab/matlab-instrument-control/src/+mic/@GalvoDigital/Readme.md

 # mic.GalvoDigital: Matlab instrument class to control Galvo Mirror using digital input

 ## Description
-This class controls the galvo mirror (Cambridge Technology)on the HSM microscope.It changes the angle of galvo mirror to scan the sample.
-Input voltage [-10,10] to change the angle in [-15,15], is sent by 16 channels on NI card.
-There are 4 more channels to make the galvo enable to move.
+This class controls the galvo mirror (Cambridge Technology) on the HSM microscope by using digital signals.
+This utilizes a National Instruments (NI) data acquisition (DAQ) device to adjust the galvo mirror's angle (Range:[-15, 15])for scanning purposes.
+It changes the angle of the galvo mirror to scan the sample.
+The position of the galvo mirror is determined by a 16-bit digital signal (Word property).
+This signal can represent integer values ranging from 0 to 65535, corresponding to the full range of movement of the mirror.
+The galvo mirror is driven by 16 digital channels configured on the NI DAQ device.
+These channels send the digital word to control the mirror's position.

 ## Class Properties